Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Trading under Collateralization and Close-Out Netting

-\begin{remark} {\bf (Gap risk in single-currency contracts with foreign-currency collaterals)} Counterparty credit risk may be mitigated by margining practice (CSA agreements), namely by using a collateral account as insurance against counterparty's default.
+Counterparty credit risk may be mitigated by margining practice (CSA agreements), namely by using a collateral account as insurance against counterparty's default.
 Yet, there are contracts that cannot be completely collateralized even with risk-free assets, since their mark-to-market value jumps at a default event.
-See section \ref{sec:ccp} for details.

 In particular this happens for cross-currency derivatives, e.g. CCS, if we allow the FX rate to jump when one of the counterparties has defaulted, as in \cite{Schoenbucher2006}.
-Yet, even in case of a single-currency contract, if collateral assets are expressed in a foreign currency, we can encounter such problem, which might invalidate the possibility of a perfect collateralization. \end{remark}
+Yet, even in case of a single-currency contract, if collateral assets are expressed in a foreign currency, we can encounter such problem, which might invalidate the possibility of a perfect collateralization.